SCPC ~ 125 Years as a Congregation

 A new method of ministering to college students evolved with the formation of United Campus Ministries, and the Westminster Foundation was dissolved in 1965.

 By 1966 there were four singing choirs and a bell choir, involving a total of 162 members.
 This necessitated a larger choir loft and other remodeling, including a new organ.
-New groups and events continued to spring up, such as Presby-Pairs, The Niners, Senior High Fellowship, and the Deacon’s First Palm Sunday breakfast.
-In 1978 Session declared an intent to “implement and maintain” a comprehensive CE program for university students.
-God Squad, Presby-Pairs and Spares, Exploring and Scouting, FISH and Playschool were initiated.
-The Deacons organized summer garden plots on undeveloped church property.
+New groups and events continued to spring up, such as Presby-Pairs, The Niners, Senior High Fellowship, and the Deacons’ Palm Sunday breakfast.
+In 1978 Session declared an intent to “implement and maintain” a comprehensive CE program.
+God Squad, Presby-Pairs and Spares, Exploring and Scouting, FISH (Fellowship In Senior High) and Playschool were initiated.
+In the 1980’s our FISH participants began their annual summer week-long retreat to Assateague Island National Seashore in MD.
+In 1990 the LOGOS for program for elementary and middle school grades 4-8 began; in 1991 programming for grades 1-3 was added.

 In 1990, attention was focused on the year-long Centennial Celebration for SCPC.
 This culminated in October in a procession of the congregation, choir, ministers and guests to Schwab Auditorium for a celebratory service and lunch.